NPDeehan/camunda-slack-agent-template/README.md

 The Webhook ID becomes the last segment of the Camunda inbound webhook URL that Slack will send events to.
 Both events must share the **same** Webhook ID — this is what allows Slack replies to be routed to the correct process instance.

-1. Go to [uuidgenerator.net](https://www.uuidgenerator.net/) and copy a UUID.
+1. Go to [uuidgenerator.net](https://www.uuidgenerator.net/) and copy a UUID. 🤖 Camunda employees can ask the Camunda Slack bot to generate a UUID instead.
 2. Click the **"Info From Slack"** start event and paste the UUID into its **Webhook ID** field.
 3. Click the **"Wait for Reply in Thread"** intermediate catch event and paste the **same UUID** into its **Webhook ID** field.